Neolithic Settlement Vráble: Location and settlement structure

 The Vráble-Veľké Lehemby settlement consists of three clusters of houses.
 A total of 313 longhouses have been reconstructed, built over a period of about 200 to 300 years (c.
 5250–5000 BCE).
 The overlapping of houses suggests that only a few houses existed at the same time.
 The settlement is particularly known for its ditch system, which surrounds the southwestern cluster of houses.
 This ditch is a rare feature in Linear Pottery settlements and was constructed about 200 years after the initial settlement, when the settlement had already reached a high population density.

 Finds and artefacts

 The archaeological finds from Vráble include a variety of objects typical of the Linear Pottery culture, such as fired clay, ceramics, and flint tools.
 Notably, obsidian artifacts were found in all three settlement areas, though unevenly distributed.
 An obsidian core was discovered in one of the post pits.
-Additionally, one pendant made from Spondylus wasfound, possibly associated with a disturbed grave.
+Additionally, one pendant made from Spondylus was found, possibly associated with a disturbed grave.
 The ceramic finds mostly belong to the late phase of the Linear Pottery culture (Želiezovce type), with a few sherds of Lengyel Culture and Bükk Culture, typically found in eastern Slovakia.